Finding large counterexamples by selectively exploring the Pachner graph: Preliminaries

 If $S$ is a $2$-sphere, then we say that $S$ is \textbf{inessential} if it bounds a $3$-ball in $\mathcal{M}$, and \textbf{essential} otherwise.
 The $3$-manifold $\mathcal{M}$ is \textbf{reducible} if it contains an essential $2$-sphere, and \textbf{irreducible} otherwise.

-A disc $D$ embedded in $\mathcal{M}$ is a \textbf{compressing disc} for $S$ if $D\cap S=\partial D$.
-Such a compressing disc $D$ is \textbf{inessential} if the curve $\partial D$ bounds another disc that lies entirely inside $S$; otherwise, $D$ is \textbf{essential}.
-Figure~\ref{fig:InessentialCompressingDisc} illustrates an inessential compressing disc.
-The surface $S$ is \textbf{compressible} if it admits an essential compressing disc, and \textbf{incompressible} otherwise.
-In the special case where the surface $S$ is just $\partial\mathcal{M}$, notice that a compressing disc for $S$ is the same thing as a properly embedded disc in $\mathcal{M}$; thus, whenever we are working with a \emph{properly} embedded disc $D$, we will also often refer to $D$ as a compressing disc (without needing to specify the surface $\partial\mathcal{M}$).
+A disc $D$ embedded in $\mathcal{M}$ is a \textbf{compression disc} for $S$ if $D\cap S=\partial D$.
+Such a compression disc $D$ is \textbf{inessential} if the curve $\partial D$ bounds another disc that lies entirely inside $S$; otherwise, $D$ is \textbf{essential}.
+Figure~\ref{fig:InessentialCompressingDisc} illustrates an inessential compression disc.
+The surface $S$ is \textbf{compressible} if it admits an essential compression disc, and \textbf{incompressible} otherwise.
+In the special case where the surface $S$ is just $\partial\mathcal{M}$, notice that a compression disc for $S$ is the same thing as a properly embedded disc in $\mathcal{M}$; thus, whenever we are working with a \emph{properly} embedded disc $D$, we will also often refer to $D$ as a compression disc (without needing to specify the surface $\partial\mathcal{M}$).
 If $\partial\mathcal{M}$ is compressible, then we say that $\mathcal{M}$ is \textbf{$\partial$-reducible}; otherwise, $\mathcal{M}$ is \textbf{$\partial$-irreducible}.